LaunchCodeEducation/java-web-dev-curriculum/content/intro-orm-mapping/studio/_index.md

 ### Create and Extend `AbstractEntity`

 In the `models` package, create a new class named `AbstractEntity`.
 Add the `abstract` keyword to the class declaration.
 We do this because, while we want to share code across our two models, we'll never need to create an instance of `AbstractEntity`.
-If you need a quick refresher, review our section on :ref:`abstract-classes`.
+If you need a quick refresher, review our section on [abstract classes]({{< relref "../../inheritance/reading/abstract-inheritance/_index.md#abstract-classes" >}}).

 {{% notice green Tip "rocket" %}}
 This class name seems a little odd at first, but it makes sense after a brief explanation.